NCAR/ccpp-framework/doc/briefing_pm.md

 ### 3.5 Synthetic variable-resolution scopes are hard to extend

-capgen introduces a synthetic dictionary (`ConstituentVarDict`) between the suite and host scopes during variable matching.
+capgen introduces a five-layer deep synthetic dictionary (`ConstituentVarDict`) between the suite and host scopes during variable matching.
 The mechanism works for capgen's use cases but is a code path most contributors don't read.
 Extending the resolver to handle multi-instance dimensions, scalar-index substitution, or constituent host-wins semantics required undoing parts of the synthetic scope.

 `capgen-ng`'s resolver is flat: each scheme arg is classified into exactly one source (control / host / suite / constituent), recorded on a small data class (`ResolvedArg`), and used directly by the emitter.
-No synthetic dictionary.
+No synthetic dictionary. **This design inherits from `prebuild` and is the primary reason `capgen-ng` is comparable in performance to `prebuild`.

 ### 3.6 Code volume and team coverage